Aleksandr Ge

-Aleksandr Yulievich Ge (1879—1919) was a Russian anarchist politician.
-An activist from an early age, he became an anarcho-communist during the 1905 Revolution and fled to Switzerland for his revolutionary activities.
+Aleksandr Yulievich Ge (1879–1919) was a Russian anarchist politician.
+An activist from an early age, he became an anarchist communist during the 1905 Revolution and fled to Switzerland for his revolutionary activities.
 In exile, he became a vocal proponent of the internationalist position during World War I, before returning to Russia with the outbreak of the 1917 Revolution.
-There he elected to the All-Russian Central Executive Committee and challenged a number of Bolshevik policies, particularly the ratification of the Treaty of Brest-Litovsk and the political repression of Russian anarchists.
+There he was elected to the All-Russian Central Executive Committee and challenged a number of Bolshevik policies, particularly the ratification of the Treaty of Brest-Litovsk and the political repression of Russian anarchists.
 He then moved to the North Caucasus, where he was appointed as chairman of the local Cheka and participated in the region's defence against the White movement, for which he was eventually killed.

 Biography

 In 1879 Aleksandr Yulievich Golberg (later known by his pseudonym "Ge") was born Königsberg, then in the territory of the German Empire.
 At the age of two, Ge was brought by his family to Moscow, where he was raised.
 He went to school in the city's Lazarev Institute of Oriental Languages, from which he was expelled while in the 6th grade for spreading revolutionary propaganda.
 From 1902 he lived in Saint Petersburg and attended lectures at the local university.